OthmanEmpire/analysis_warframe/README.md

 run will not have a 90% drop chance.
 But, if you start a new series of 10 runs from this point, then over the span of those 10 runs, you have a 90% chance of obtaining all parts.
-Actually, the new series of 10 runs will have a higher probability than the first series of 10 runs because you already have 2 out of 3 pieces.
+Actually, the new series of 10 runs will have a higher probability than the first series of 10 runs (i.e. higher than 90%) because you already have 2 out of 3 pieces.

 Author